submariner-io/submariner-website/src/content/operations/usage/_index.en.md

 }
 ```

-Note that **100.2.177.123** is the ClusterIP address of the `submariner-lighthouse-coredns` service we verified earlier.
+Note that **100.2.177.123** is the ClusterIP address of the `submariner-lighthouse-coredns` Service we verified earlier.

 ### 2. Export Services Across Clusters

 At this point, we have enabled secure IP communication between the connected clusters.
 However, further configuration is required in order
 to signify that a Service should be visible and discoverable to other clusters in the clusterset.
-This is done by creating a `ServiceExport`
+This can be done by creating a
-object in each cluster within the namespace that the underlying Service resides in.
-When a `ServiceExport` is created, this will cause
+`ServiceExport` object in each cluster within the namespace that the underlying Service resides in.
+When a `ServiceExport` is created, this
-the multi-cluster service to become accessible as `<service>.<ns>.svc.clusterset.local`.
-Similarly, deleting the `ServiceExport` will stop
+will cause the multi-cluster Service to become accessible as `<service>.<ns>.svc.clusterset.local`.
+Similarly, deleting the `ServiceExport`
-exporting the Service.
+will stop exporting the Service.

 This guide uses a simple nginx server for demonstration purposes.